apache/gravitino/docs/README.md

     ```
 3. To insert an image into a markdown file, you must save all the referenced images in the `docs/assets` directory.
    Additionally, you must use the following format: `![](assets/...`
-4. Execute `./launch-docs-website.sh update` scripts to update the Graviton document website.
+4. Execute `./launch-docs-website.sh update` scripts to update the Gravitino document website.